pipelight/doc.pipelight/introduction/description.md

 Pipelight uses the provided **kernel functions for process management**.

-Beeing this tightly coupled to the Linux kernel allows us to have very few software internal code that could disrupt processes execution without reporting.
+Being this tightly coupled to the Linux kernel allows us to have very few software internal code that could disrupt processes execution without reporting.

 Resulting in **highly verbose** and **transparent logs**.